-Perhaps the reason why many people think that meditation is hard to do is because many people find it difficult to just sit still!
+Perhaps the reason why many people think that meditation is hard to do is because many people find it quite difficult to just sit still!

 Most of us are very preoccupied with DOING.
 But you are not a Human Doing, you are a Human Being.
 When you meditate, you are taking time out to just "be".
 To sit quietly and experience life without action, life without exertion...life pure and simple.
 This is a very human thing to do, but it's something that most people are very unfamiliar with.

 Meditation...it's totally natural, wonderfully peaceful, and it's extremely healthy.
 It's also a lot easier than you might think, in fact, you can meditate right now if you like.
 If you are willing to read a little more, why not take this free short course in how to meditate, or explore some of the helpful articles further down this page.

 Easy Meditation Techniques

 If you would like to try a simple, traditional type of meditation, then this brief quick-start guide will get you going in the right direction.
 If you have a little more time to spare and you like to explore traditional meditation techniques in a little more depth, then please look into the meditation instructions below...

 Great tips for both meditation beginners and meditation experts.
 This page will improve your ability to relax and achieve a state of deep meditation.

 If you already have some experience with meditation and are looking for information on how to deepen your meditation, then follow this link for some honest (and possibly surprising) information.

 If you are new to meditation then I encourage you to read the meditation instructions above.
 However if you already have some experience with meditation and are looking for some new techniques, then this stimulating article may give you an unexpected new perspective!